posthaven/omega-theme/README.md

-# The Posthaven Fresh Theme
+# The Posthaven Omega Theme

 ## Sceenshot